-- It is an invisible way to straighten your teeth without braces—no one knows but you.
+- It is an invisible way to straighten your teeth without braces—no one knows it but you (and us!)

-- It uses a series of clear, removable, custom-made aligners; this makes their use much more convenient in comparison to traditional braces.
+- It uses a series of clear, removable, custom-made aligners; this makes them much more convenient to wear compared to traditional braces.

 - It does not require the use of metal wires or brackets—no need to worry about scraping and discomfort.

 Invisalign aligners are custom made, clear aligners designed to move your teeth in small steps to the desired final position as prescribed by your orthodontist.
 Each aligner is precisely calibrated and manufactured to fit your teeth at each stage of the treatment plan.
 After a 3-D scan of your teeth and a precise treatment prescription by your orthodontist, Invisalign creates a sequence of finely calibrated aligners for you.
 Each aligner is worn for about one or two weeks and only taken out to eat, brush and floss.
 As you replace each aligner with the next, your teeth will begin to move gradually, week-by-week until the final alignment prescribed is attained.
 Your orthodontist will closely monitor the treatment progress to ensure that the results are ideal.

 ALready in Treatment?

 Why is Invisalign Virtual Care great?

 - Convenience and flexibility: there are fewer in-person visits leaving which means less time in the car and more time for the things you love